Watterry/PyCodec/README.md

 If you are interesting in any module of video coding standards, you can request the part to me and I will find some time to realize it.

+There is another advantage using Python to do theoretic research.
+It is very convenient to do unit test in seperate file.

 # Dependency